gbatiz/assignment-dott/README.md

 For ETL, I chose the managed Airflow of Cloud Composer.
 ![image](img/dag.png)

 For simplicity, I organized all transformations into one DAG.
 In a real-world scenario, with multiple dependencies, and other downstream uses of this data source, I would suggest to split the DAG up into individual upstream and a downstream DAGs to separate concerns.
-DAGs could be triggered with a Sensor, or  run on a simple schedules.
+DAGs could be triggered with a Sensor, or run on simple schedules.

 ### Ingest
 #### Locking at staging